CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 I just completed another Code Camp, a much more conventional overview of web development coding.
 It was gratifying, and the milieu and instruction was, primarily, designed around being supportive.
 We met once a week, and followed an online WebDev course.

 I just finished my first major project a month ago, collaborating with a fellow student.
-Though we are nowhere near Developers, this time - unlike “amateurs” - we were paid for our time.
-And we hope to find more projects.
+Though we are nowhere near Developers, this time - unlike “amateurs” - we were paid for our time, to make a small-business website responsive.
 We practiced what we were taught, and had to learn a ton more, in a real-world setting.

-I must confess that like Saron Yitbarek, success produces a terribly fleeting sense of competence and happiness.
+Like Saron Yitbarek said, our success produced a terribly fleeting sense of competence and happiness.

 But … it also includes creating a website.